Your morning cuppa

 A taste of honey

 Liven up your morning porridge with a generous dollop of honey and you'll be adding another 64 calories and 17g sugar.
 So cut down a little, or sweeten it with fruit instead.
+A jar of unsweetened apple sauce in the fridge is a great way to quickly and easily sweeten porridge and yogurt.
+Warming spices such as cinnamon and nutmeg can also make food taste sweeter.

 Honey vs sugar – which is best?